juliarodriguezdev/OnrampProject/README.md

 ### WeatherViewController
 The weather is displayed, the top of the view is the current weather.
 The weather results in the tableview are 5 day forecast, every 3 hour weather.
+OpenWeatherMap REST API called and used to display UI elements.

 • UILabel(5)